-- (1) By moving party.
+(1) By moving party.
 Counsel for the party who desires or is required to set a matter for hearing shall be responsible for contacting the calendar clerk and obtaining a date for such hearing.
-Unless the moving party obtains a hearing date and properly files and serves the notice the matter will not be heard.
-Counsel obtaining a hearing date shall be responsible for providing notice to all parties as provided by this rule. - (2) By objecting party.
-If a party objects to an act or the entry of an order and the matter is not previously set for hearing, counsel for the objecting party shall be responsible for contacting the calendar clerk and obtaining a hearing date, as provided in subdivision (e)(1) of this rule and notifying the moving party and all other parties as required by this rule.
+Unless the moving party obtains a hearing date and properly files and serves the notice, the matter will not be heard.
+Counsel obtaining a hearing date shall be responsible for providing notice to all parties as provided by this rule.